Length Generalization Bounds for Transformers: Introduction

 \section{Introduction}

 The past few years have witnessed intensive research efforts to provide theoretically sound analyses of transformers \citep[e.g.][]{transformers-survey}.
 While initial efforts focused primarily on transformer expressivity, more recent efforts \cite{varre2025learning,pmlr-v291-wang25a,chen2025nonasymptotic,huang2024formalframeworkunderstandinglength} have delineated what is efficiently learnable by transformers, particularly in terms of \emph{length generalization}.
 Intuitively, length generalization is when a model can be trained to accurately process strings of \emph{any length}, given only a finite training sample of strings with \emph{bounded length}.
-Understanding when transformers can length generalize has important practical implications.
+Understanding when transformers can length-generalize has important practical implications.
 On the one hand, computational and data constraints limit the sequence lengths that are seen during training; on the other hand, processing large contexts and reasoning over long chains-of-thought create a need for strong capabilities even on long inputs.
-To study this formally, we consider transformers as formal language recognizers, that is, binary classifiers of strings, and ask when they can length-generalize.

-Empirical studies have found that length generalization in transformers can vary significantly from language to language \citep{zhou2024what} through mechanisms that remain unclear.
-Furthermore, length generalization appears quite sensitive to the particular parameters of the model, such as the weight initialization, learning rate, and positional encodings used \citep{kazemnejad2023the,zhou2024transformers}.
-To help alleviate these issues, researchers have developed methods to improve length generalization by incorporating positional information \citep{press2022train,su-etal-2024-roformer} or refining the presentation format of the language \citep{newman-etal-2020-eos,bueno-etal-2022-induced,jelassi2023length}.
-While we can, to some degree, influence the ability of transformers to length generalize, we lack a theoretical basis for these methods.